-This factsheet looks at why employer brand is important, particularly for recruiting and retaining talent, the organisation’s employee value proposition and the steps you can take to develop your employer brand.
+This factsheet looks at why employer brand is important, particularly for recruiting and retaining talent, and how to develop your employer brand and employee value proposition.

 Member tool: CIPD Buddy BETA